shainachen/react-music/README.md

 ## Running the Application Locally

 Start the application by navigating into the project directory.
-Use the following command specifying either `mysql` or `in-memory` as the <profile_name>:
+Use the following command specifying either `mysqllocal` or `in-memory` as the <profile_name>:

 ~~~